 Conducting occupational health and safety management system (OHSMS) audits provides valuable information and feedback about your system and signals whether it is meeting the requirements set by your organization and/or safety management system standards.

-Taking these seven steps during the audit process can help you gather the information you need to accurately assessment of the effectiveness of your OHSMS.
+Taking these seven steps during the audit process can help you gather the information you need to accurately assess the effectiveness of your OHSMS.

 1. Hold an Opening Meeting